 We find that an electricity contract with a higher feed-in tariff does not necessarily deliver a better value to solar PV customers.
-For example, for an average PV customer who consumes 65% of PV generation and exports the rest, the contract from Retailer I with a six cent feed-in tariff is a better offer than that from Retailer B which offers a 10 cent feed-in tariff.
-In some cases, PV customers may be better off taking up contracts that do not offer any voluntary feed-in This is because some retailers are offering contracts with a bigger discount on supply and/or usage charges, instead of offering high voluntary feed-in tariffs.
-This indicates that customers should consider voluntary feed-in tariffs as part of an overall electricity market offer.
+For example, for an average PV customer who consumes 65% of PV generation and exports the rest, the contract from Retailer J with a six cent feed-in tariff is a better offer than that from Retailer B which offers a 10 cent feed-in tariff.
+In some cases, PV customers may be better off taking up contracts that do not offer any voluntary feed-in tariffs.
+This is because some retailers are offering contracts with a bigger discount on supply and/or usage charges, instead of offering high voluntary feed-in tariffs as part of an overall electricity market offer.

-IPART's 2012 Solar Review found that an average solar PV customer with a 1.5 kW unit generates 1,882 kWh per annum, consumes 65% of her/his total generation onsite and exports the remaining 35%.
+31 IPART's 2012 Solar Review found that an average solar PV customer with a 1.5 kW unit generates 1,882 kWh per annum, consumes 65% of her/his total generation onsite and exports the remaining 35%.